jwilsson/spotify-web-api-php/docs/examples/managing-user-library.md

 var_dump($contains);
 ```

-It's also possible to check if an album, a podcast episode, or a podcast show is present in a user's library using `myAlbumsContains`, `myEpisodesContains`, or `myShowsContains`.
+It's also possible to check if an album, an audiobook, a podcast episode, or a podcast show is present in a user's library using `myAlbumsContains`, `myAudiobooksContains`, `myEpisodesContains`, or `myShowsContains`.

 Please see the [method reference](/docs/method-reference/SpotifyWebAPI.md) for more available options for each method.